srobo/website/_events/sr2020/london-tech-day-march.md

 ## Directions

-The London Kickstart is being held in the [offices of Thread][venue-map] at:
+This Tech Day is being held in the [offices of Thread][venue-map] at:

 1 Alie Street,
 Whitechapel,